Universal Life Insurance

 As long as premiums are paid, universal life insurance coverage will last your entire lifetime.
 But unlike whole life insurance, universal policies provide more flexibility by allowing the policyholder to change the death benefit and premium amounts to suit their needs and budgets over the years.
 This can be important in the event household income shifts over time (as a result of retirement, career changes, etc.) and you want to ensure life insurance protection remains intact and unaffected for your family.

-The cash value component and death benefit make up the primary parts of a universal life (UL) insurance policy.
+The cash value component and death benefit make up the primary parts of a universal life insurance policy.

 How cash value works in universal life insurance

-Every premium payment you contribute first goes towards the policy’s death benefit and administrative costs before the remainder goes into your cash value account.
+Every premium payment you contribute first goes toward the policy’s death benefit and administrative costs before the remainder goes into your cash value account.
 This cash value is not taxed and has a guaranteed minimum annual interest rate but its value will also increase or decrease depending on the market performance of the insurer’s investments.

-Due to the way each premium payment is allocated and the fact that premiums can be adjusted, you can build cash value by paying the maximum amount during the early years of the UL policy.
+Due to the way each premium payment is allocated and the fact that premiums can be adjusted, you can build cash value by paying the maximum amount during the early years of the universal life policy.
 This cash value can then be used in later years to pay premiums, potentially easing some of the financial burden of maintaining the policy, especially if the policy owner becomes retired and has a less robust income.

 The downside of this strategy, however, may occur if your cash value account becomes depleted with zero funds.
 In this scenario, the policy can lapse with no surrender value left for the policy.
 While a universal life insurance policy gives you the freedom of deciding how much to pay in premium, the minimum premium will increase as you get older.